$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: The exceptional cases

 In GAP, all of the necessary functions are implemented.
 In particular, our labeling of all the vertices in all the quivers is consistent with the labeling of the irreducible characters of $G$ as computed by GAP. \end{Rem}

 Next, we explain how to compute a cut.
 It was pointed out to us by Stephan Wagner that this is an instance of an exact cover problem, which is known to be NP-complete in general.
 Note that when $d=3$, the restricted problem is an exact cover by $3$-sets, which is still NP-complete \cite{CompAndIntr}.
-We are not aware of any additional structure underlying the case of cutting McKay quivers that reduces the complexity of our case.
+In the case where the group $G$ is abelian, our results from \cite{DramburgGasanova2} can be used to compute cuts in a different way.
+However, we are not aware of any additional structure underlying the case of cutting McKay quivers for arbitrary $G \leq \SL_d(\Bbbk)$ that reduces the complexity of this task.

 \begin{Rem} Recall that a cut needs to satisfy the condition that every cycle in the support of the potential $\omega$ is homogeneous of degree $1$.
 Denote by $S = \supp(\omega)$ the set of cycles appearing in $\omega$, and for each arrow $a \in Q_1$ consider the set